 PhD, Economics, Harvard University, 2004

-Economist Seema Jayachandran focuses on health and gender in developing countries.
-She also conducts research on environmental conservation, labor markets, early childhood education, and political economy.
+Economist Seema Jayachandran focuses on gender equality and environmental conservation in developing countries.
+She also conducts research on health, labor markets, early childhood education, and political economy.

-Jayachandran is co-director of the Development Ecomomics program at the National Bureau of Economic Research and also chairs the gender sector and serves on the board of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
-She is a co-editor of American Economic Journal: Applied Economics and an associate editor of the Quarterly Journal of Economics.
+Jayachandran is co-director of the Development Economics program at the National Bureau of Economic Research and also chairs the gender sector and serves on the board of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+She is a co-editor of American Economic Journal: Applied Economics.
 She is a recipient of an Early Career Development (CAREER) Award from the National Science Foundation and a Sloan Research Fellowship.
 Prior to joining Northwestern, she was a faculty member at Stanford University.

 The Effect of Home Heating Prices on Health.
-Jayachandran, in a joint project with former and current Northwestern economics department graduate students Janjala Chirakijja and Pinchuan Ong, is examining the effect of home heating prices on health in the United States.
+Jayachandran, in a joint project with former Northwestern economics department graduate students Janjala Chirakijja and Pinchuan Ong, is examining the effect of home heating prices on health in the United States.
 Many families spend a large share of their income on home heating.
 Higher home heating prices exacerbate this financial burden and could be harmful to health.
 When the price rises, families will use less heating, and exposure to cold has been linked to cardiovascular failure, respiratory infections, and other health problems, and is a hypothesized contributor to the pattern of “excess winter mortality.”
 Heating prices could also affect health if high energy bills cause families to cut back on food or health care spending.
-This project examines mortality using U.S. death records and morbidity using Health and Retirement Study survey data.
+This project examines mortality using U.S. death records.

 Journal Articles and Book Chapters